NRI Botanical Lab · Stovehouse,

 Jojoba

-Sensitive skin, reactive skin, skin that has been through something.
-This is what it is for.
+Apple-like aroma, perfect for sensitive skin, reactive skin, and skin that has been through it all.
+Universally beneficial.

 Rose Petal